Table of contents

 - 8 Regulatory oversight by the Radiation and Nuclear Safety Authority

-With regard to new nuclear facilities, this Guide shall apply as of 1 December 2013 until further notice.
+With regard to new nuclear facilities, this Guide shall apply as of 16 September 2019 until further notice.
 With regard to operating nuclear facilities and those under construction, this Guide shall be enforced through a separae decision to be taken by STUK.
-This Guide replaces Guide YVL 2.2.
+This Guide replaces Guide YVL B.3, 15 November 2013.

 According to Section 7 r of the Nuclear Energy Act (990/1987), the Radiation and Nuclear Safety Authority (STUK) shall specify detailed safety requirements for the implementation of the safety level in accordance with the Nuclear Energy Act.